Anouck96/ParsingFrisian/README.md

 python3 getfy.py
 ```

+## Data directory
+In this directory the original split and annotations can be found.
+Due to UD validation these annotations are slightly different than the ones that will be in the upcoming UD-treebank.
+For the experiments, these annotations and this data split is used.

 ### LDA
 This program takes as input conllu files and a textfile with raw sentences and finds the sentences that are most similar to the sentences in the textfile.
 An additional argument can be used: --maxSents.
 The default is 1000 sentences.
 The output is both a scatterplot and a csv file with the ordered sentences starting with the most similar sentence.